Pet Insurance Annual Limit

 Lifetime limit

-This sets the maximum amount your insurer will ever pay for your pet during his lifetime across all conditions and incidents.
-Once you reach this cumulative limit, whether it's $50,000 or $100,000, your coverage ends permanently and you'll need to find a new policy.
+A lifetime limit sets the maximum your insurer will ever pay for your pet across all conditions and incidents.
+Once you reach that cumulative limit, whether $50,000 or $100,000, coverage ends permanently and you'll need to find a new policy.

 What Happens if I Hit My Annual Limit for Pet Insurance?

-Once you reach your pet insurance annual limit, you'll pay 100% of all veterinary costs out-of-pocket until your policy renews and the limit resets.
-Your coverage doesn't end; you'll still have an active policy, but your insurer won't reimburse any additional expenses for the remainder of your policy year.
+Once you reach your pet insurance annual limit, you'll pay 100% of veterinary costs out of pocket until your policy renews and the limit resets.
+Your coverage doesn't end, but your insurer won't reimburse any additional expenses for the remainder of the policy year.

 What Is a Good Annual Limit for Pet Insurance?